CrossRealms/Splunk-Cyences-App-for-Splunk/docs/install_configure/configuration.md

 **Note** Users can continue to use Splunk's default email functionality as desired for any alert and independently of the above mentioned Cyences email settings.

-## BlockShiield API Configuration
+## BlockShield API Configuration

-* Navigate to **Cyences Settings > Cyences App Configuration > BlockShiield API Configuration** section to configure the Username and Password of the BlockShield API to get the IP related information.
+* Navigate to **Cyences Settings > Cyences App Configuration > BlockShield API Configuration** section to configure the Username and Password of the BlockShield API to get the IP related information.
 Contact the BlockShield team in order to get the credentials.
 ![alt]({{ site.baseurl }}/assets/blockshield_api_conf.png)

 ## Cyences Dependencies